Books for Education

 If diabetes or cancer does not get you then around the corner are Alzheimer's, Dementia, MS, and Parkinson's.

-The Standard American Diet is just that SAD!
+The Standard American Diet was just that, SAD!

-Thus, if we are to change the course of Dementia, we must understand how Life Styles and the gut microbiome impact the dementia process and be willing to improve those areas we find lacking.
+If we are to change the course of Dementia (DM3), we must understand how Lifestyles and the gut microbiome impact the dementia process and be willing to improve those areas we find lacking.

-It will be your individually devoted time and energy to the task of dismantling the SAD-diet, inactivity, daily stressors that infest your life that will determine your mental clarity as you age.
+It will be your individually devoted time and energy to the task of dismantling the SAD-diet, inactivity, sleeping habits and daily stressors that infest your life that will determine your mental clarity as you age; not the medications you take while you run madly thru life.

 Being a physician, having walked through this with my mother, my patient's parents, I have learned that it is never too late to change.
 So, let's start.

-Do we continue to eat the "Standard American Diet"? or Do we do change and eat the Food Pyramid to the right which is the "Ketogenic Diet"?
+Do we continue to eat the "Standard American Diet"? or do we change and eat the Food Pyramid to the right which is the "Ketogenic Diet"?

 I believe that answer will make itself clear as we move through our discussion of Dementia.

 If you are reading this article because you are caring for a parent with dementia, you need to know that even if you believe something, your parents probably won't.
-It is not worth the stress to get them to change; however, you may have to sneak change in on them.
+It is not worth the stress to get them to change; because of that, you may have to sneak change in on them.
 It is more important that you change for your children.
 Remember, change is always possible at any age.
-So if your parents do believe, then go with it but don't fight them,,,just love them because today is tomorrow's yesterday and this too will pass.
+So, if your parents do believe, then go with it but don't fight them,,,just love them because today is tomorrow's yesterday and this too will pass.